MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-spf-configure.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-Sender Policy Framework (SPF) is a method of [email authentication](email-authentication-about.md) that helps validate outbound email sent from your Microsoft 365 organization to help prevent spoofed senders that are used in business email compromise (BEC), ransomware, and other phishing attacks.
+Sender Policy Framework (SPF) is a method of [email authentication](email-authentication-about.md) that helps validate mail sent from your Microsoft 365 organization to help prevent spoofed senders that are used in business email compromise (BEC), ransomware, and other phishing attacks.

 SPF uses a TXT record in DNS to identify valid sources of mail for the domain.
-Specific SPF verifies that sender's email address that's used during the SMTP transmission of the message (known as the MAIL FROM address, `5321.MailFrom` address, P1 sender, or envelope sender) came from a known, designated source of mail for that domain.
+Specifically, SPF verifies that email from the sender address used during the SMTP transmission of the message (known as the MAIL FROM address, `5321.MailFrom` address, P1 sender, or envelope sender) is from a known, designated source of mail for that domain.

 For example, if your email domain in Microsoft 365 is contoso.com, you create an SPF TXT record in DNS for the contoso.com domain to identify Microsoft 365 as an authorized source of mail from contoso.com.
 Destination email systems check the SPF TXT record in contoso.com to determine whether the message came from an authorized source for contoso.com email.